HellspawnCC/capstone-engineering-toolkit/README.md

-# capstone-engineering-toolkit
+# Capstone Engineering Toolkit

-Practice repository for GitHub Actions, branch protection, licensing, and gitignore hygiene
+This repository was created for practicing GitHub repository setup and continuous integration.

+## Language

+Python

+## CI Checks

+This repository uses GitHub Actions to run:

+- Ruff for Python linting
+- Pytest for automated tests